beego/beego-doc/docs/en-US/developing/web/xsrf/README.md

 });
 ```

-Note that here you can replace `ajax` or `JQuery` with your own front-end framework, as the core lies in setting the header `headers, {'X-Xsrftoken':xsrftoken}`.
+Note that here you can replace `ajax` or `jQuery` with your own front-end framework, as the core lies in setting the header `headers, {'X-Xsrftoken':xsrftoken}`.

 The `xsrftoken` can be inside an HTML tag, or it can be read directly from the previous response and brought in when the form is submitted.
 For example: